LighghtEeloo/fss/Readme.md

 ## deps

-*Normally one won't need these.
-Luarocks should have taken care of these.*
+*normally one won't need these.
+Luarocks should have taken care of these*

 Penlight is the battery for lua, like `std` for C++ and Rust or `core` for OCaml.